r-b-s/GameFoolSystematicaRadius/README.md

 # Installation:
 1) Run Install.sql
-2) Give rights on openReports FlStart,FlConnect,FlAction
+2) Give rights on openReports FlStart, FlConnect, FlAction

 # How to play
 0) (only first player) Run game using FlStart